adl/hoaf/README.md

 - letter 1 is `"something_happens"`

 The number of double-quoted strings must match exactly the number given, and should all be different.
 This number has to be at least 1, i.e., an empty alphabet is not allowed.

+Support for `Alphabet:` was added to version 1.1 of the format.

 ### `AP:`